huijing/personal-website-v3/src/content/blog/2017-04-13-codrops-css-ref-touch-action.md

     </p>

     <p>
         Touch events are a Web API that allow the browser to interpret finger or stylus interactions on touch screens or trackpads.
-We usually handle touch events using Javascript, but <code>touch-action</code> allows us to inform the browser of the application's intent before any event listeners are triggered.
+We usually handle touch events using JavaScript, but <code>touch-action</code> allows us to inform the browser of the application's intent before any event listeners are triggered.
     </p>

     <p>